 If you can secure your TEFL credentials you will be able to easily work teaching English online ( I did this for a year, it’s a DN right of passage) and earn extra more money.

 If you are looking for Digital Nomad jobs then your first port of call should be my good friend Andrea’s website.
 She has a database full of location independent jobs.

-Looking for the laptop?
+Looking for a laptop?
 Or confused about what technology you are actually going to need to take with you on the road?

 Looking for advice on becoming a Digital Nomad?

 Or maybe you are looking for your next Digital Nomad destination?